s12v/akka-stream-sqs/README.md

 - Emits `com.amazonaws.services.sqs.model.Message`

 Infinite source of SQS messages.
-Only queries the service when there's demand from upstream (i.e. all previous messages have been consumed).
+Only queries Amazon services when there's demand from upstream (i.e. all previous messages have been consumed).
 Messages are loaded in batches by `maxNumberOfMessages` and pushed one by one.

 When SQS is not available, it tries to reconnect infinitely.

 ### SqsAckSinkShape

 - Type: `SinkShape`
 - Accepts `(com.amazonaws.services.sqs.model.Message, MessageAction)`

 Acknowledges processed messages.
-Each message can be acknowledged (deleted from the queue) with `Ack` or scheduled for a retry with `RequeueWithDelay(delaySeconds: Int)`.

-Your flow must decide which action to take and push it with message.
+Your flow must decide which action to take and push it with message:
+- `Ack` - delete message from the queue.
+- `RequeueWithDelay(delaySeconds: Int)` - schedule a retry.

 ### SqsPublishSinkShape